 Performance SUVs are among the most divisive cars on sale.
 They’re powerful, yet also heavy and often shaped in ways that will make an aerodynamicist wince.

-A facelift for 2021 has helped nudge the fantastic F-Pace SVR into first place here.
+A facelift in 2021 helped nudge the fantastic F-Pace SVR into first place here.
 Its body is now ever so slightly more aerodynamic.
-A new torque-converter automatic lifted straight from the Project 8 can now handle all of that V8’s 516lb ft in all gears.
+A new torque-converter automatic gerabox lifted straight from the Project 8 can now handle all of that V8’s 516lb ft in all gears.
 Suspension tweaks have made the model more rounded and usable, but without compromising its dynamism.
-The interior - and infotainment - have been updated, too.
+The interior and infotainment have been updated, too.
 Make no mistake: this is a seriously impressive piece of kit.